Esports Betting USA

 For the lack of a better term, we’ll call wagers placed on the outcomes of other people’s matches “standard” esports betting.
 This is the form that most closely resembles betting on any other sport: you study the participants, choose a person or team to back and then watch the game to see if you’ve won.

 A growing number of US betting sites take wagers on esports competitions, but growth in this area has been a bit slower than we saw with the explosion of skins betting in previous years.
 However, that is beginning to change.
-In early 2022, New Jersey regulators approved the nation’s first online sportsbook dedicated to esports betting, VIE.gg.
+In early 2022, New Jersey regulators approved the nation’s first online sportsbook dedicated to esports betting, VIE.gg (now closed).

 The rise of esports betting was more organic in nature; it began with skins betting and mostly involved people who were already deeply involved in esports.
 By comparison, traditional sports betting operators have had to do some major catching-up in terms of education and understanding the market.